IsaacShelton/Boomslang/README.md

     Number b = new Number
     Number c = 0

-    # The type is infered if it isn't stated
+    # You don't even have to state the type if it can be infered
     d = new Number
     e = 0
 ```